Sao Paulo Brazil Travel Guide

 Vila Madalena (Rua Aspicuelta) and Baixo Augusta (bohemian, alternative bars) are ideal for pub crawls.

-São Paulo is a shopper's paradise, offering everything from bustling street markets to high-end luxury boutiques, and unique local crafts.
+São Paulo is a shopper's paradise, offering all things from bustling street markets to high-end luxury boutiques, and unique local crafts.

 Rua Oscar Freire (Jardins) for high-end international and Brazilian designer boutiques.
 Explore Shopping Cidade Jardim, Iguatemi São Paulo, JK Iguatemi malls.